ComposableAnalytics/Docs/docs/DataFlows/DataFlow-Error-Handling.md

 # DataFlow Error Handling Options

-The Composable DataFlow Designer provides a full (visual) development environment, with features ranging from debugging to version control, to replicate the concepts of coding in an IDE.
+The Composable DataFlow Designer provides a full (visual) development environment, with features ranging from debugging to [Resume](./DataFlow-Resume.md) to version control, to replicate the concepts of coding in an IDE.
 To further that goal, the DataFlow Designer allows the user to define how to handle errors, at both a global (DataFlow) level and granular (Module) level.
 There are three major features that encompass error handling for DataFlows:

 - Continue On Error
 - Email On Error
 - Execute On Error

-The global DataFlow error handling settings can be altered in the Error Handling Options modal by selecting the `Error Handling Options` button in the Designer.
+The global DataFlow-level error handling settings can be altered in the Error Handling Options modal by selecting the `Error Handling Options` button in the Designer.

 ![!Error Handling Options for DataFlows](img/Error-Handling-01.png)

-The granular Module level error handling can be set by clicking on the gear icon on the top right of a Module.
+The granular Module-level error handling can be set by clicking on the gear icon on the top right of a Module.

 ![!Error Handling Options for individual Modules](img/Error-Handling-02.png)